awsdocs/alexa-for-business-administration-guide/doc_source/exchange.md

 # Link Alexa for Business to Microsoft Exchange<a name="exchange"></a>

-**To link Alexa for Business to Microsoft Exchange**

-1. Before you proceed, confirm that you meet the following requirements:
+You can link Alexa for Business to Microsoft Exchange if you meet the following requirements:
 + You have an administrator account within your Microsoft Exchange server\.
 + Microsoft Exchange is version 2013\.
 + You have a valid Exchange Web Services \(EWS\) endpoint with a valid digital certificate purchased from a trusted public certificate authority \(CA\)\.
 + You have basic authentication enabled on your Exchange Web Servers \(EWS\) endpoint\.

+**To link Alexa for Business to Microsoft Exchange**

 1. Verify that basic authentication is enabled: